fabian894/TaskManagementAPI/README.md

 The CreateTaskCommandHandler was designed to instantiate and return a new TaskEntity.
 This can later be extended to use a factory for better object creation logic.

+iv.
+Logging/Debugging: Implemented logging using a tool like Serilog, with output to a file in logs/taskmanagement.log in the file directory.
+Check the program.cs for the configuration implementation

 **State Management**
 The API follows a stateless approach, meaning: